 - More comfortable and faster access to your Amazon Advertising metrics can help you increase sales, reduce ACoS, and understand the impact your ads have on your overall performance.

-- DataHawk Amazon PPC Tool stores historical data and enables you to access months or years of data as opposed to Seller Central.
+- DataHawk Amazon PPC Software Tool stores historical data and enables you to access months or years of data as opposed to Seller Central.
 It's time to switch.

 - Robust Daily Analytics on your Amazon Sponsored Products Ads.